Sawyer Buckminster Fuller |

 Electrostatic motors, actuators, and an inductor fabricated using desktop printing technology (tip of a mechanical pencil shown for scale) (paper in JMEMS).

-I am an engineer with a knack for design and humbly study biological systems.
-I think about how insects move, particularly flies, and apply the findings to robot motion control.
+Thanks for visiting!
+I am an engineer and I humbly study biology for engineering inspiration.
+These pages are mainly about my research, which is about how insects move and applying the findings to insect-sized robot motion control.

-One project is to develop sensors and control systems targeted at small vehicles, such as the Harvard Robobee, an insect-sized vehicle that can flap its wings to take off and fly.
-This vehicle is so small that many conventional technologies, from electric motors to airfoils to GPS sensing, do not operate effectively because of physical scaling laws.
+One project is to develop sensors and control systems targeted at small vehicles such as the Harvard Robobee, an insect-sized vehicle that can flap its wings to take off and fly.
+This vehicle is so small that many conventional technologies, from electric motors to fixed wings to GPS sensing, do not operate effectively because of its small size.
 This represents an opportunity to invent new technologies.

-Another project is to study small animals for inspiration.
-One open question is how flies use feedback from their eyes and antennae to stay aloft in spite of wind disturbances and limited brain size.
+A second project is to understand how flies fly using their tiny brains, which is not well understood.
+Flies are among the most agile flying animals on Earth, as anybody who has tried to swat one with a flyswatter can attest.
+One open question is how they combine feedback from multiple senses, such as their eyes and antennae.
+These senses are required to fly in confined, windy environments such as the forest canopy.
 Using a free-flight fly tracker developed by Andrew Straw from open-source tools when he was in the Dickinson Lab at Caltech, I built an apparatus to apply wind and visual stimuli to Drosophila fruit flies while their position was recorded in realtime.
 Observing their responses, I found a model that explains how their dynamic behavior, from sensory input to changes in wing kinematics, leads to stable flight.
 The findings could lead to more robust and dynamic robots as well a better understanding of how the brain controls motion.

 The biology/engineering cross-training has also lead to a frog-inspired hopping rover for interplanetary exploration for NASA's Jet Propulsion Lab and an ink-jet printer that can make patterns of nerve cells to study the nature of neural computation.
 I also invented a printer for desktop fabrication of circuits and and 3-D microscopic machines in the lab that invented E-ink electronic paper.
 Please see my art, engineering, or photos pages for more.

 I grew up mostly in Central California, graduating from Morro Bay High School.
 I have lived in Guatemala, Florida, Massachusetts, and Italy.
 My dad, boat builder Kirk Fuller, builds sailing catamarans and other vehicles that disdain conventional wisdom.
-My mom, Patrice Engle, was a professor of psychology and Senior Officer for Child Development at UNICEF where she worked on the science and policy of global child development before she passed away from non-smoking lung cancer.
-My hobbies include painting and charging deep (surfing).
+My mom, Patrice Engle, was a professor of psychology and Senior Officer for Child Development at UNICEF where she worked on the science and policy of global child development.
+She passed away from non-smoking lung cancer in 2012.
+My hobbies include painting and charging deep (that is, surfing).

 Relation to R. Buckminster Fuller